ViktorVektor/DavidTankMIxer/index.md

 Progressing from the previous approaches, the controller was upgraded into an Arduino Nano, underclocked at 8Mhz to lower power usage.
 This will allow for flexibility in the devices function if additional features like bluetooth or IoT functionality is added.
 This controller can also vary the movement of the motor to better mix the solution.

 The device's enclosure and mixer will be FDM 3D Printed using PET-G, a common material used in water bottles and food containers.
 It was desireable for its inactivity with the solution, higher strength, and its tendency to deform instead of fracture at failure.
 It can also be submerged for long period of time without degradation.
+The mixing head was moved closer to the bottom, and was modeled to resemble paint mixer heads.
+The shaft was also extended from the enclosure.
+In the middle, the shaft was split into two components to allow for ease of transport.

 To adjust the time interval, a rotary encoder and an OLED display were added.
 Rotating the encoder would adjust the interval by the minute, which would then be displayed.
 A transistor would be used to switch the display on or off in order to save power between mix cycles.